- 147.320 MHz + CTCSS 88.5 Hz FM / C4FM

 - 50.150 MHz SSB Vancouver Island 6m SSB Net Saturday 11:00 am

 Standards for the Operation of Radio Stations in the Amateur Radio Service

 - Info about 60M from Industry Canada

-they were handed over to SSARS in early 2015.
+They were handed over to SSIARS in early 2015.
 We gladly took over ownership

 because we didn't want to see them disappear.
 They are valuable part of the